 Women who have had Cystitis before may be able to recognise the symptoms and seek treatment at a pharmacy.

 However, you should seek advice if:

-Your sexual health clinician should be able to diagnose Cystitis from asking about your symptoms.
+Your local sexual health clinic should be able to diagnose Cystitis from asking about your symptoms.
 In some cases, they may ask you to provide a urine sample to identify any bacteria.